-The Heather Formation is penetrated by wells 16/1-30 S and 16/1-30 A in the Outer Wedge segment consisting of variable reservoir quality sandstone.
+The Heather Formation is penetrated by wells 16/1-30~S and 16/1-30~A in the Outer Wedge segment consisting of variable reservoir quality sandstone.
 The Zechstein carbonates were part of an extensive carbonate platform, which was eroded over most of the basement high.
 Basement is the largest reservoir in terms of bulk volume in the Symra area.
 It is included in the reservoir model given the commercial success of production from basement wells further south.

 The Symra field is planned as a subsea development, with tie-back to the host platform at Ivar Aasen (distance approximately 7.5 km).
 Final processing of the Symra oil and gas will occur at Edvard Grieg with export through the existing EG (and IA) oil and gas downstream transport system.
 The selected concept for the subsea layout is one 4-slot ITS/ template and drill centre, with the SURF scope covering pipelines for oil, gas lift, water injection and umbilical.
 A defined upgrade scope is to be carried out at Ivar Assen, consisting of a new water injection pump and chemical injection skid, among other things.
-The reference case drainage strategy consists of 4 oil producers (3 pre-drilled), Two of the oil producers can be converted to injectors (OWS and OW wells) and the Outer Wedge South well is converted into a water injector, 18 months post first oil
+The reference case drainage strategy consists of 4 oil producers (3 pre-drilled), Two of the oil producers can be converted to injectors (OWS and OW wells) and the Outer Wedge South well is converted into a water injector, 18 months post first oil.

-The PDO was submitted in December 2022 and first oil is expected in Q1 2027.
+The PDO was submitted in December 2022 and approved June 2023.
+First oil is expected in Q3 2026.

-The recoverable volumes on Symra are classified as "Reserves; Justified" (SPE's classification system).
+The recoverable volumes on Symra are classified as "Reserves; Approved for Development" (SPE's classification system).
+A positive adjustment after PDO is related to earlier start-up, well optimisation and technical production profile including 2041.